 David F Denman Façade Enhancement Grants

-HDR has funded 100 projects and awarded $196,050 in façade grants over 13 years.
-Our Design Committee is comprised of several architects and design professionals who advise on new construction, rehab projects, and interior spaces – either as needed or in conjunction with grant applications.
-We are getting ready to launch another grants round in early 2019.
-Our last round funded $16,000 in projects, including Magnolia’s side patio for more outdoor dining, Simplicity’s sign for their new brick-and-mortar space, a historic neon sign restoration at Gitchell’s Photography, the backyard patio of Pulp & SBC, the new sign for Frame Factory, and additional signage for Midtowne Market.
+HDR has funded 100 projects and awarded $201,250 in façade grants over 14 years.
+Our Design Committee is comprised of several architects and design professionals who offer free guidance and recommendations on new construction, rehab projects, and interior spaces – either as needed or in conjunction with grant applications.
+Some of our recently funded projects include a historic neon sign restoration at Gitchell’s Photography, the backyard patio of Pulp & SBC, and Mashita’s new sign.

 HDR often offers workshops and trainings on pertinent business topics as needed.
 For example, in 2019, we designed a 4-part Marketing Made Easy course to help simplify marketing and help more businesses get into promoting their business more often.
 We engaged 40 participants and have already seen the changes!